 - Projects are a trust boundary for all of your resources and is an IAM enforcement point.

-To help reduce your assessment scope, follow Google's enterprise best practices for defining your resource hierarchy.
+To help reduce your assessment scope, follow Google's best practices for defining your resource hierarchy.
 The following image shows an example resource hierarchy for PCI compliance:

 Figure 4.
 An example resource hierarchy for PCI compliance.